Cost Functions in Economic Complexity: Discussion

 \section{Discussion}

-This study establishes the mathematical foundations of two prominent economic complexity measures, {ECI} and {NHEFC}, by reformulating them as optimization problems.
+This study establishes the mathematical foundations of two economic complexity measures, {ECI} and {EFC}, by reformulating them as optimization problems.
 This approach unifies these algorithms with well-established network science techniques and provides a deeper theoretical understanding and significant practical improvements.
-Our findings demonstrate that the iterative algorithms for both {ECI} and {NHEFC} can be derived as procedures to minimize specific cost functions, revealing the underlying mechanics of each framework.
+Our findings demonstrate that the iterative algorithms for both {ECI} and {EFC} can be derived as procedures to minimize specific cost functions, revealing the underlying mechanics of each framework.

-A key result of our analysis is the contrasting nature of the cost functions associated with {ECI} and {NHEFC}.
+A key result of our analysis is the contrasting nature of the cost functions associated with {ECI} and {EFC}.
 The {ECI} cost function is a quadratic form related to the network's Laplacian matrix, analogous to a classical harmonic potential.
-This formulation promotes attraction, where connected nodes tend to have similar values, which aligns with the original {ECI}'s established interpretation as a spectral algorithm for network partitioning.
-In stark contrast, the {NHEFC} cost function features interaction terms involving the inverse of the node variables, resulting in a locally repulsive dynamic.
+This formulation promotes attraction, where connected nodes tend to have similar values, which aligns with the established interpretation of ECI as a spectral algorithm for network partitioning.
+In stark contrast, the {EFC} cost function features interaction terms involving the inverse of the node variables, resulting in a locally repulsive dynamic.
 This repulsive mechanism promotes differentiation among neighboring nodes.
 This explains the effectiveness of fitness centrality in identifying structural vulnerabilities, as it tends to assign high fitness values to nodes connected to weaker ones.
-More broadly, it provides a rigorous energetic perspective on the fitness solution, as initially suggested in previous work.
+More broadly, it establishes a rigorous connection with well-known optimization problems and contributes to understanding the relationship between Economic Fitness and Complexity and the broader framework of optimal transport theory.